30 Ranking event wins including: 4x World Championship (1998,2007, 2009, 2011) 3x UK Championship (1998, 2000, 2015)

 1999 Masters, 2006 Masters, 2016 China Championship, 2016 Champion of Champions

-The imperious Higgins enjoyed a red hot streak of form towards the end of 2016.
+Higgins enjoyed a red hot streak of form towards the end of 2016.
 In the final of the China Championship, he made three consecutive centuries from 7-7 to see off Stuart Bingham 10-7.
 He then secured back-to-back wins at the Champion of Champions in Coventry, defeating Ronnie O’Sullivan in the final.
 A week later in Belfast Higgins racked up his eighth career 147 break during a last 64 clash with Sam Craigie.
+Later in the season he also won the Championship League.

 The Scot had a successful 2015/16 campaign, which saw him to become Player of the Season at the World Snooker Awards.
 He got off to a perfect start, beating Martin Gould in the final of the Australian Open to seal his 27th ranking crown.
 His best performance of the season came at the 2015 International Championship, where he defeated the likes of Shaun Murphy and Mark Selby before a 10-4 win over Dave Gilbert in a high quality final.